-For Retired Soldiers, their eligible family members, and qualified survivors who are enrolled in a TRICARE health plan as described above, TRICARE shares the cost of care purchased from civilian hospitals/doctors.
-TRICARE out of-pocket costs are subject to change annually.
+For Retired Soldiers, their eligible Family members, and qualified survivors who are enrolled in a TRICARE health plan as described above, TRICARE shares the cost of care obtained from civilian hospitals/doctors.
+TRICARE out-ofpocket costs are subject to change annually.
 Visit https://tricare.mil/costs for up-to-date information about TRICARE costs.